 This study used ForsLean, the same brand of coleus forskholii that is in the DFT patch.
 That's good.

-While this is interesting, remember, the women took an oral supplement.
-Would a patch work also?
+Remember, the women took an oral supplement.
+They didn't put it on their skin.
+Would a transdermal patch also work?
 I can't find a single weight management study involving a ForsLean transdermal patch.

 Green Coffee Bean Extract

 The active ingredient in green coffee bean is often said to be a compound called chlorogenic acid.
 As such, chlorogenic acid is likely the extract used in the TDF Patch.
 I'm not convinced this compound works.

 As I revealed in the green coffee bean review, one of the very best studies on this compound was retracted by the authors because they could not verify the results of the study.
 Here is the study.
 As can be seen, the words “this article has been retracted” as well as and “Retracted” appear scrolled across the study pages.